MatheusRich/matheus/README.md

 # Matheus

-A bunch of CLI tools I made for my own use.
+A collection of CLI tools I made for my own use.

 ## Installation